MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-setcoalescabletimer.md

 When <i>uToleranceDelay</i> is set to 0, the system default timer coalescing is used and   <b>SetCoalescableTimer</b>  behaves the same as <a href="/windows/desktop/api/winuser/nf-winuser-settimer">SetTimer</a>.

+Before using **SetCoalescableTimer** or other timer-related functions, it is recommended to set the **UOI_TIMERPROC_EXCEPTION_SUPPRESSION** flag to **false** through the **SetUserObjectInformationW** function, otherwise the application could behave unpredictably and could be vulnerable to security exploits.
+For more info, see <a href="/windows/win32/api/winuser/nf-winuser-setuserobjectinformationw">SetUserObjectInformationW</a>.

 ## -see-also

 <a href="https://github.com/microsoftarchive/msdn-code-gallery-microsoft/tree/master/Official%20Windows%20Platform%20Sample/Windows%208.1%20desktop%20samples/99647-Windows%208.1%20desktop%20samples/Coalescing%20timers%20sample/C%2B%2B">Coalescing timers sample</a>